flipflopapp/practice-koa-es7-babel/readme.md

 The project has following dependencies :-

 * node version 4 or above
-* psql versipn 9 or above
+* postgres versipn 9 or above
 * npm version 3 or above
 * babel-cli, etc